-

 Range / Habitat

-- Occurs in the Indo-West Pacific, Australia and Papua New Guinea, eastern coast of Africa north to the Red Sea, as well as China and south to New South Wales.
+- Occurs in the Indo-West Pacific, Australia and Papua New Guinea, eastern coast of Africa and the Red Sea, as well as China and New South Wales.

-- Mainly bottom dwelling, found in shallow bays, lagoons and estuaries.
-Has been found at depths up to 131 feet (40 m), but 1 to 16 feet (1 to 5 m) seems to be most common.
+- Mainly bottom-dwelling and found in shallow bays, lagoons and estuaries.
+Has been found at depths up to 130 feet (40 m), but 1-16 feet (0.3-5 m) is most common.

 Reproduction & Growth